mcneel/rhino.inside/Autodesk/Revit/README.md

 7. Inside Grasshopper click on the button _Update Topography surface_.
 8. You should have a Topography surface in Revit.

-### Sample2
+### Sample 2
 ![](doc/Sample2.jpg)

-1. Rhino window will open on top of Revit window.
+1. Use the _Rhino_ icon into the Add-Ins tab to open Rhino editor window.
 2. Create some breps in Rhino.
 (It is best if they are building size objects to start.)
 3. Run _Grasshopper_ command.
 4. Open _"Sample2.ghx"_ file in Grasshopper.